-For the query Song “One” by “U2 we retrieved the cover version by Mary J. Blige as the most similar, just like we did with the tf-idf representation.
-We noticed that we retrieved one Spanish and one Portuguese song.
-The Genres we retrieved are Rock, Pop, Electronica, Country, Hip-Hop and Samba and Pagode.
+For the query track “One” by “U2”, the cover version by Mary J. Blige ranks the first in the result, just like we did with the tf-idf representation.
+We also retrieved one Spanish and one Portuguese song.
+The Genres of the retrieved track are Rock, Pop, Electronica, Country, Hip-Hop and Samba and Pagode, when rank in decreasing order of similarity.

-Query Song 3: Every Christmas by Kelly Clarkson
+Query Track 3: Every Christmas by Kelly Clarkson

 Result list: